Republicans who won't be coming back to Congress after 2018 midterm elections

 Ileana Ros-Lehtinen

-Rep. Ileana Ros-Lehtinen, R-Fla., announced on April 30 that she would not seek reelection.
+Rep. Ileana Ros-Lehtinen, R-Fla., announced on April 30 that she would not seek re-election.
 Ros-Lehtinen, 65, has been a congresswoman since 1989.

 “The most difficult challenge is not to simply keep winning elections; but rather the more difficult challenge is to not let the ability to win define my seasons,” she said.